SpektraSystems/Microsoft-Cloud-Workshop/azure-resource-manager/README.md

 * User should add the Azure Automation Credential before compiling the DSC files

-* Before deploying any template via Visual Studio, users should execute the three steps given below
+* Before deploying any template via Visual Studio, users should execute the three steps given below:

 1. In the Solution Explorer, open the **Deploy-AzureResourceGroup.ps1** under the solution.